Pasek108/TOP-Landing-Page/README.md

 <br>

-# FrontendMentor :thinking:
+# The Odin Project :thinking:

 ## What is it
 [The Odin Project](https://www.theodinproject.com) is a free, open-source curriculum that teaches web development from the ground up.
-It covers HTML, CSS, JavaScript, Git, and back-end technologies like Node.js, offering a structured path from beginner to job-ready developer.
+It covers HTML, CSS, JavaScript, Ruby, Git, React, and back-end technologies like Node.js and Ruby on Rails, offering a structured path from beginner to job-ready developer.
 The curriculum includes hands-on projects, coding exercises, and real-world applications to reinforce learning.

 ## Is it worth doing
 The Odin Project is an excellent resource for self-taught developers looking for a structured and comprehensive learning path.
 It encourages active learning through projects and collaboration with the community.
 However, since it requires self-discipline and problem-solving skills, those who prefer guided instruction with direct mentorship might find it challenging.

 <br>